 Counseling Center Paraprofessional Program Mission

-In keeping with the Counseling Center mission, the training and outreach of the Counseling Center Paraprofessional program strives to incorporate a multicultural, developmental, and strenghs-based approach to psychoeducational services offered.
+In keeping with the Counseling Center mission, the training and outreach of the Counseling Center Paraprofessional program strives to incorporate a multicultural, developmental, and strengths-based approach to skill-based prevention and outreach programs offered.

 About the Paraprofessional Program

 Counseling Center Paraprofessionals (CCPs) are students from ALL departments on campus and with many different majors.
 They are students who want to make a difference in someone’s life while having a good learning experience.

 The CCP Program provides a great experience; it received the 2013 University of Illinois Student Affairs Outstanding Program Award.
-For more information about the kinds of activities that CCPs participate in, check out links to the right or view our CCP brochure.
+For more information about the kinds of activities that CCPs participate in, check out links to the right.